JDRJ-io/bibleresearcher/client/important_docs/Delete_account.md

 If you’ve posted in public forums or shared insights, we may **anonymize** that content rather than deleting it entirely, to preserve the continuity of community discussions.

-### During the pre-launch phase (effective August 30, 2025), deletion processes may be adjusted based on beta feedback.
+### During the pre-launch phase (effective August 30, 2025), deletion processes may be adjusted based on pre-launch phase feedback.
 ---

 ### 5️⃣ Legal Compliance